 Viewers share their comments

-Indoor Allergens - Dust Mites at Home Question: How do you control dust mites in your house?
+Indoor Allergens - Dust Mites at Home Question: How do you control dust mites at home?
 Do you clean frequently?

-Indoor Allergens - Cockroaches Question: Share the steps you've taken to control cockroaches in your home.
-Do you have any natural remedies to prevent infestation?
+Indoor Allergens - Cockroaches Question: What do you do to control cockroaches in your home?

-Indoor Allergens - Pollens and Houseplants Question: Which indoor plants have been a source of mold or allergens at your house?
+Indoor Allergens - Pollens and Houseplants Question: Which houseplants have been a source of mold or allergens at your house?